Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Well-posedness of the nonlinear -approximate system

 Combining the div-curl analysis, the control of the normal traces, the reduction of $[\qc]$ and the analysis of full-time derivatives for the linear system \eqref{CWWSTlingap} for $[v]^\nnn,[\qc]^\nnn,[\psi]^\nnn$, we arrive at the energy estimate:

 Since $[v]^\nnn,[\qc]^\nnn,[\psi]^\nnn$ have zero initial data, one can repeatedly use \eqref{CWWSTlingap} to show that their time derivatives also vanish on $\{t=0\}$, as one can observe that every term in the first two equations of \eqref{CWWSTlingap} contains exactly one term involving $[f]^\nnn$ or $[f]^\nnl$ whose initial value is zero.
-This implies $[\Er]^\nnn(0)=0$, and thus there exists some $T_1^{\kk}>0$ independent of $n$, such that and thus we know by induction that Hence, for any fixed $\kk>0$, the sequence of approximate solutions $\{(v^\nnn,\qc^\nnn,\rho^\nnn,\psi^\nnn)\}_{n\in\N^*}$ has a strongly convergent subsequence, whose limit $(v^\kk,\qc^\kk,\rho^\kk,\psi^\kk)$ is exactly the solution to the nonlinear $\kk$-problem \eqref{CWWSTkk}.
-The uniqueness follows from a parallel argument.
+This implies $[\Er]^\nnn(0)=0$, and thus there exists some $T_1^{\kk}>0$ independent of $n$, such that and thus we know by induction that